 We have a problem with our youngest.
 She’s a chronic procrastinator.
 Add a glowing screen into the equation, and she becomes a nightmare to deal with.
 Instant gratification.
-Entertainment addiction.
 Pain in the neck.
 Whatever you think is the problem, you are likely as frustrated with your kids as most parents of kids with ADHD are.
 But aren’t all kids chronic procrastinators?

 As with most ADHD symptoms, it’s not the symptom that is the defining characteristic, but the intensity of the symptom.
 Anybody can be forgetful and groggy when they first wake up, but to be truly absentminded, ADHD-style, you need to put the milk away in the cupboard, put the cereal in the fridge, get distracted watching the news, and jump on the wrong bus because you’re late to work.

 Chronic procrastination for kids with ADHD works on the same scale.
 There’s putting off taking out the trash for Mum while they watch their favorite TV program, and then there’s putting off doing anything for Mum day in, day out, hour after hour.